bcaffo/regmodsbook/manuscript/12_multiple_variables.md

 Assuming that the model is linear with additive iid errors, we can mathematically describe the impact of omitting necessary variables or including unnecessary ones.
 These two rules follow:
-  * If we underfit the model, that is omit necessary covariates, the variance estimate is biased.
+  * If we *underfit* the model, that is omit necessary covariates, the variance estimate is biased.
-  * If we correctly *or overfit* the model, including all necessary covariates and possibly some unnecessary ones, the variance estimate is unbiased.
+  * If we correctly, *or overfit*, the model, including all necessary covariates and possibly some unnecessary ones, the variance estimate is unbiased.
 However, the variance *of the variance* is larger if we include unnecessary variables.

 These make sense.
 If we've omitted important variables, we're attributing residual variation that is really systematic